-In a two part advisory post for Spend Matters, Christo Zeller, Principal at Efficio discusses how changing mindsets and processes before and during negotiations can reduce costs and improve service and supplier satisfaction.
+In a two part advisory post for Spend Matters, Christo Zeller, VP at Efficio discusses how changing mindsets and processes before and during negotiations can reduce costs and improve service and supplier satisfaction.

 Picture the following scenario: a supplier has just left a negotiation session having just been told they are uncompetitive.
 Effectively their cost is too high or capability not high enough.
 How do you think this supplier is feeling?
 Discouraged, demotivated, uninformed?